 Magic lanterns were devices that used lamps and later electric lights to project transparent glass plates of photographs, drawings, and prints for audiences.
-A popular form of entertainment in the late 1800s, magic lanterns with two or three different lenses allowed projectionists to overlay images of two different glass plates onto a screen, oftentimes dissolving between two images.
-Magic lantern projectionists would also often mask a part of an image by painting portions of a glass plate black to cover parts of the image.
-Using a second glass plate, magic lantern projectionist could project a second image on top of the blackened area of the first glass plate combining two different scenes at once on the screen.
+A popular form of entertainment in the late 1800s, magic lanterns with two or three different lenses allowed projectionists to overlay images of two different glass plates onto a single screen, oftentimes dissolving between two images.
+Magic lantern projectionists would also often mask a part of an image by painting portions of a glass plate black.
+Using a second glass plate, magic lantern projectionists could project a second image on top of the blackened area of the first glass plate thus combining two different scenes at once on the screen.

 Previous—1897: The Cinema Spreads